liuqiyuanhhh/Verified-Synthetic-Data/MNIST/result_summary.md

 #### Thoughts
 1. FID measures the dissimilarity between the distribution of generated data and real data, capturing both the quality and diversity of the generated samples.
 2. Are there any other criteria to evaluate the new model?
+(Use the synthetic data for downstream task?)